securityfirst/secfirst.org/content/faq.md

    <div class="row">
       <div class="col-8 offset-lg-2 spacer-bottom30">
          <h3 class="green">How do I report a bug?</h3>
-         <p>If you find a security critical issue, please read our <a href="https://secfirst.org/legal">responsible disclosure policy.</a></p>
+         <p>If you find a security-critical issue, please read our <a href="https://secfirst.org/legal">responsible disclosure policy.</a></p>
          <p>If the bug doesn't have security implications, report it on our<a href="https://github.com/securityfirst/Umbrella_android/issues">GitHub issue tracker</a> or send us an email at <a href="mailto:info@secfirst.org"> info@secfirst.org</a>.</p>
       </div>
    </div>
    <div class="row">
       <div class="col-8 offset-lg-2 spacer-bottom30">
          <h3 class="green">Where do you source Umbrella content?</h3>
-         <p>Umbrella builds on the expertise of a wide range of partners in the human rights, humanitarian aid, and open tech sectors, as well as the industry leading security programme developed by Security First CEO, Rory Byrne.
-Content licences and credits are available <a href="https://github.com/securityfirst/Umbrella_content"> here</a>.</p>
+         <p>Umbrella builds on the expertise of a wide range of partners in the human rights, humanitarian aid, and open tech sectors, as well as the industry-leading security programme developed by Security First CEO, Rory Byrne.
+Content licences and credits are available <a href="https://github.com/securityfirst/Umbrella_content">here</a>.</p>
          <p>Umbrella content is published under a Creative Commons licence, CC BY-SA 3.0, so you can reuse it under the licence conditions. <a href="https://creativecommons.org/licenses/by-sa/3.0/"> Find out more</a>.</p>
       </div>
    </div>
    <div class="row">
       <div class="col-8 offset-lg-2 spacer-bottom30">
          <h3 class="green">What's next for Umbrella?</h3>
          <p>We are currently building Umbrella Web, which can be accessed from browsers.
 We are trying to bring Umbrella to as many devices and platforms as possible.
-Read our <a href="https://github.com/securityfirst/secfirst.org/blob/master/umbrella-roadmap.md">roapmap</a> to learn about our plans for the upcoming years.</p>
+Read our <a href="https://github.com/securityfirst/secfirst.org/blob/master/umbrella-roadmap.md">roadmap</a> to learn about our plans for the upcoming years.</p>
          <p>We’re only getting started.
 If you want to know more about our future plans or fund the next phase, drop us a mail at <a href="mailto:info@secfirst.org"> info@secfirst.org</a>.</p>
       </div>
    </div>
    <div class="row">
       <div class="col-8 offset-lg-2 spacer-bottom30">
          <h3 class="green">How can I get involved?</h3>
-         <p>See our <a href="/contribute"> contributing guides </a> to know what sort of contributions we're looking for and how you can get involved.</p>
+         <p>See our <a href="/contribute">contributing guides</a> to know what sort of contributions we're looking for and how you can get involved.</p>
       </div>
    </div>
    <div class="row spacer-bottom100">